Cognition and Neural Plasticity

 We also employ various perturbation techniques, such as electrical stimulation and optogenetic modulation of neuronal activity, as well as behavioral paradigms and animal tracking methods that allow for quantitative and precise control of animal behavior.

 Our research involves advanced signal processing and data mining, as well as computational modeling.

-The Sirota Lab is part of the Bernstein Center for Computational Neuroscience Munich and the Munich Cluster for Systems Neurology.
+The Sirota Lab is part of the Bernstein Center for Computational Neuroscience Munich.

 Members of the Sirota Lab in 2017